 Houses built after 1968 require a usage permit to be fully legal.
 This comes after construction is completed.
 In practice, many houses from the 1970s and 1980s do not have this permit and so are not fully legal.

 The main reason for this is simple.
 Owners then had no plans to sell, and there was certainly not a foreign market of buyers.
 The houses were for personal and family use, and so once the building permit came, there the relationship with officials ended.

 And so a house with a permit for 100m2 became 130m2.
 As such, the property would not qualify for a usage permit, because it was not built according to the building permit.
 This was never really a problem until one day the foreign real estate market arrived.

-The main document for property in Croatia is the ‘Vlasknicki List’ (ownership list).
-Anyone can order the latest original ownership document the court.
+The main document for property in Croatia is the ‘Vlasnički List’ (ownership list).
+Anyone can order the latest original ownership document from the court, or even check it online (if you know exactly what you’re looking for).
 This gives the latest information on the ownership status of the property.
 It comes in three sections: